teesar/as3-2/README.md

 ```

 * When writing a script that moves a file into a new location and then attempts to run it, make sure to order the commands in your script properly to avoid wasting time wondering why the file isn't being run.

+* PERMISSIONS PERMISSIONS PERMISSIONS

+* Have a nice weekend :)